 Preventing Pneumonia in Goats

-The best way to prevent pneumonia is to avoid overcrowding and stress and give goats ample shelter that will protect them from harsh temperatures and the elements.
+The best way to prevent pneumonia is to avoid overcrowding and stress and give goats ample shelter to protect them from harsh temperatures and the elements.

 A vaccine is also available, though many small-scale goat keepers opt not to use it because pneumonia is not as common in small herds.

-Subcutaneously administer 2 ml twice a day, two weeks apart.
+This is usually subcutaneously administered at 2 ml twice a day and two weeks apart.